earthly/earthly/docs/guides/basics.md

 build:
     # Define the recipe of the target build as follows:

-    # Copy main.go from the build context to the build environment, as a layer.
+    # Copy main.go from the build context to the build environment.
     COPY main.go .
-    # Run a go build command as a layer.
+    # Run a go build command.
     # This uses the previously copied main.go file.
     RUN go build -o build/go-example main.go
     # Save the output of the build command as an artifact.
 Call this